Symmetric Mass Generation in a Bilayer Honeycomb Lattice with $\mathrm{SU}(2)\times\mathrm{SU}(2)\times\mathrm{SU}(2)/\mathbb{Z}_2$ Symmetry

-In this Letter, we employ large-scale determinant quantum Monte Carlo (DQMC) simulations on the bilayer honeycomb lattice model proposed by Hou and You~\cite{Hou2023} [Fig.~\ref{fig:model_and_phase_diagram}(a)], with $\mathrm{SU}(2)\times\mathrm{SU}(2)\times\mathrm{SU}(2)/\mathbb{Z}_2$ (abbreviated as $\mathrm{SU}(2)^3/\mathbb{Z}_2$ in the following) symmetry.
+In this Letter, we employ large-scale determinant quantum Monte Carlo (DQMC) simulations~\cite{blankenbeclerMonteCarloCalculations1981,scalapinoMonteCarloCalculations1981,assaadWorldlineDeterminantalQuantum2008,Ann.Phys.1986Sugiyama,Europhys.Lett.1989Sorella,Phys.Rev.B1989White,wang_resolving_2026} on the bilayer honeycomb lattice model proposed by Hou and You~\cite{Hou2023} [Fig.~\ref{fig:model_and_phase_diagram}(a)], with $\mathrm{SU}(2)\times\mathrm{SU}(2)\times\mathrm{SU}(2)/\mathbb{Z}_2$ (abbreviated as $\mathrm{SU}(2)^3/\mathbb{Z}_2$ in the following) symmetry.
 Our results provide the first numerically exact confirmation of a direct, continuous SMG transition in (2+1) dimensions and yield a fermion anomalous dimension $\eta_\psi = 0.071(1)$ that differs significantly from both VMC and large-$N$ predictions, pointing to a distinct universality class.
 By contrasting with a related $\mathrm{Spin}(5)\times\mathrm{U}(1)/\mathbb{Z}_2$ model that develops an intermediate excitonic phase (see the Supplemental Material (SM)~\cite{suppl}), we demonstrate the essential role of pure non-Abelian symmetry in enforcing the direct SMG transition.
-The systematic framework for identifying symmetries and classifying all fermion bilinear order parameters is developed in a companion paper~\cite{He2026b}.
+The symmetry analysis and classification of all fermion bilinear order parameters used here are developed systematically in a companion paper~\cite{He2026b}.

 {\it Bilayer honeycomb lattice model}\,---\, The bilayer honeycomb lattice model, proposed by Hou and You~\cite{Hou2023}, consists of two layers of honeycomb lattices with inter-layer interactions preserving a symmetry algebra $\mathfrak{su}(2)\oplus\mathfrak{su}(2)\oplus\mathfrak{su}(2)$ (abbreviated as $3\,\mathfrak{su}(2)$ in the following).
 The Hamiltonian reads